The Green Green Grass: Regular characters

-Dora (June Whitfield) – Dora is Marlene's mother.
-She is hated, as always in classic comedy, by Boycie, her son-in-law.
+Dora Lane (June Whitfield) – Dora is the mother of Marlene, and of Pertunia and Bronco.
+She and Boycie dislike each other greatly.
 She is reluctant to let him in her house and is always making uncalled-for comments towards him.
 He became more tolerant of her as the series progressed.
-In an Only Fools and Horses episode, Dora forbade Boycie to stay with her when his gas-effect log fire gases them out so he had to stay with Del Boy.
+Dora previously appeared in the Only Fools and Horses episode "He Ain't Heavy, He's My Uncle" in which Uncle Albert and Knock-Knock fought for her attention, and in "Strangers on the Shore", Dora forbade Boycie to stay with her when his gas-effect log fire gassed them out so he had to stay with Del Boy.

 Other characters

 Guest actors were brought into The Green Green Grass on an infrequent basis however, there were a few guests stars over the thirty-two episodes of the sitcom.
 The first guest star was in the very first episode, Keep on Running which saw Denzil (Paul Barber), an Only Fools and Horses regular, warn Boycie about the Driscoll Brothers' release from prison and the fact that they know who grassed them up.
 Another character from the parent sitcom who made an appearance was Sid (Roy Heather), who made a cameo appearance, on the set of The Nag's Head, in the 2005 Christmas special.

 Occasionally guest actors were essential to the plot such as when Tyler fell in love with his school teacher, Rhian (Karen Paullada) and four con men tried to get Boycie to invest in a fictional polo club.
 This included appearances from Sara Crowe, Liz Robertson, Roger Alborough and Matthew Marsh in the special, One Flew Over the Cuckoo Clock.
 Other guest stars, essential to the plot included the Farm Inspector (David Cann) in the episode Testing Times, Simon (Ian Bonar) in Here's to You, Mrs Boyce and Laurence (Beatriz Romilly) in Schoolboy French.
 Further guest appearances in the series included Paul Bown as Colin Cakeworthy, Lucy Briers as the Doctor, Fiona Bruce as herself in two separate episodes, Jeremy Clyde as Tristram and the Animal Protestors, as played by Danny Morgan and Tony Bignell.
 Also, Henry Sandon appeared as himself as did Nick Ross in series one.
 Stephen Evans appeared as the Vicar in For Richer For Poorer.

 Ricky Hatton also appeared in one episode have a pint in the pub.

 Well-known actors who appeared in the program include Paula Wilcox who played Pertunia, Marlene's sister, in the episode Brothers and Sisters, George Wendt who played Cliff Cooper, a rich American soldier revisiting old haunts, in the 2007 Christmas special, The Special Relationship and June Whitfield (details above) as Dora.
 All three well-known actors played important roles in their individual episodes, either as the person who led the Driscoll Brothers to Boycie, the father of one of Boycie's staff or as a pain-in-the-backside mother-in-law.